zigorj/uni/README.md

 It was built with :heart:, as part of my ongoing journey of learning Zig.

+I'm so grateful for all the help I got from the (Ziggit.dev)[https://ziggit.dev] community!

 ## Examples:

 ### Print with custom foreground, background color and style: